 Or is it too common for programmers to check in code that looks right, and even passes peer review, but it ends up working only on specially configured hosts?
 Define the right unit test, iterate it over the full range of pertinent platforms, and block acceptance of any changeset until the regression unit test suite completes.
 All of them together shouldn’t take more than a few seconds.

 Implement: give it bite

 A first step need not be perfect or comprehensive; it’s more important to be meaningful, well understood, and easy to maintain.
 A good CT plan starts small, with early wins, and promotes extension and expansion.

-It’s also essential that CT have “teeth” from its first run because if CT results can be ignored, they will be.
+It’s also essential that CT have “teeth” from its first run; because if CT results can be ignored, they will be.
 A failure of a CT test needs to have a real consequence — generally to block acceptance of a deliverable.
-CT can’t be on the side of your SDLC; it must be in-line.
+CT can’t be “on the side” of your SDLC; it must be in-line.
 Establish CT as a standard operating procedure which the whole team always uses.

 CT isn’t a product or commodity, and there’s no way (for now) just to order CT as a line item.
 For at least the next few years, someone with a specialized focus will need to tie together a repository, testing tools, test data, and probably a notification or ticketing system in order to implement a useful CT installation.

 Notice how CT shifts the role of test automation in SDLC.
 CT triggers test events “to the left”, soon after source code exists.
 Automation promotes CT’s ability to schedule tests early; automated tests identify problems within seconds or at worst hours of their creation, when they are often easier to debug and cheaper to fix.